mikolajsemeniuk/llmbench/README.md

 # LLMBench

-Correlation benchmark for summarization metrics on the [SummEval](https://huggingface.co/datasets/mteb/summeval) dataset.
-Each metric is run against the human-annotated reference summaries; results are aggregated by `cmd/paper` into the LaTeX tables under `paper/`.
+Correlation benchmark for summarization metrics on the [SummEval](https://huggingface.co/datasets/mteb/summeval) dataset, and reference implementation of **BGS** (Bidirectional Grounding Score) — an *efficient, reference-free* embedding-only metric for summary quality.

+Reference-based metrics (BERTScore, MoverScore, SMART-Model, BLEU, ROUGE-L, ChrF, METEOR, SMART-String, EmbedScorer, BARTScore, GPTScore) are scored against the human-annotated reference summaries.
+Source-based metrics (G-Eval, BGS) score the candidate against the source article and need no reference.
+UniEval uses both source and reference.
+All correlations and paired-bootstrap comparisons are aggregated by `cmd/paper` and `cmd/compare` into the LaTeX tables under `paper/`.

+## BGS positioning

+BGS is reference-free and runs on a small Ollama embedder (`nomic-embed-text`, 137M params).
+It is **not** intended to beat UniEval or G-Eval — those win on raw correlation.
+The claim is that BGS:

+- Beats **BERTScore** significantly on consistency (Δρ=+.094, p<.001), ties on coh / flu / rel — while using a much smaller embedder and no human reference.
+- Beats **SMART-Model** significantly on coh / con / flu (Δρ ∈ [+.045, +.110]).
+- Beats **ChrF** significantly on coherence (Δρ=+.214).
+- Outscores BLEU, ROUGE-L, METEOR, SMART-String, MoverScore, BARTScore, EmbedScorer on the point estimate of every SummEval dimension.
+- Loses to UniEval on every dimension and to G-Eval on consistency.
+This is openly reported in `paper/comparisons.tex`.

+The paper's contribution is "a reference-free metric you can deploy with a single Ollama model" — efficiency and reference-freeness, not SOTA correlation.

 ## Requirements